bayesian-object-tracking/dbot_ros/README.md

 Adjust the topic names if needed.

 # Object configuration (object.yaml)
 The trackers assume that the tracked object models exist somewhere as a catkin package in your workspace `$HOME/projects/tracking`.
+The object.yaml file specifies where to find the mesh.obj file of the object you want to track

+     object:
+       package:    my_object_model_package
+       directory:  model
+       meshes:     [ duck.obj ]